Tom Boellstorff: Career

-Tom Boellstorff earned his Ph.D. in Anthropology at Stanford University in 2000.
+Tom Boellstorff earned his Ph.D. in anthropology at Stanford University in 2000.
 He joined the Department of Anthropology at the University of California, Irvine in 2002, receiving tenure in 2006.
 He is the winner of the Ruth Benedict Prize given by the Society of Lesbian and Gay Anthropologists.
-From 2007–2012 he was Editor-in-Chief of American Anthropologist, the flagship journal of the American Anthropological Association, and co-edits the Princeton University Press book series "Princeton Studies in Culture and Technology."
+From 2007 to 2012 he was editor-in-chief of American Anthropologist, the flagship journal of the American Anthropological Association, and co-edits the Princeton University Press book series "Princeton Studies in Culture and Technology."
 He has been co-chair of the Association for Queer Anthropology (formerly the Society of Lesbian and Gay Anthropologists).
 He has received a fellowship from the American Council of Learned Societies and research support from the National Science Foundation and the Social Science Research Council.
 In 2016 he was made a Fellow of the American Association for the Advancement of Science.
 He has conducted research on LGBT sexualities in Indonesia and on culture in virtual worlds, including disability experience in Second Life (see the documentary Our Digital Selves: My Avatar Is Me).

 His work has been published in American Anthropologist; American Ethnologist; Annual Review of Anthropology, Cultural Anthropology; Current Anthropology, Environment and Planning D; Ethnos, Games and Culture, GLQ: A Journal of Lesbian and Gay Studies; Information, Communication, and Society; International Journal of Communication; Journal of Linguistic Anthropology; Journal of Asian Studies; and Media, Culture, and Society.

 He is also the co-editor of Data, Now Bigger and Better!
 (Prickly Paradigm Press, 2015) and Speaking in Queer Tongues: Globalization and Gay Language (University of Illinois Press, 2004).